Sigma Level Calculator

 The latter is half the standard error E, also known as margin of error and is dubbed "maximum error" in the six sigma calculator interface.

-Of course, the above is just an example.
+Of course, the above is just an example, but it should give the necessary understanding to make proper use of our six sigma calculator.
 You should follow the procedures for setting maximum error (or margin of error = 2 · maximum error) applicable to your particular case.

 Smith, B. (1993) "Making War on Defects", IEEE Spectrum 30(9):43-50; DOI: 10.1109/6.275174